rug-cit-hpc/cit-hpc-easybuild/README.md

-# cit-hpc-easyconfigs
+# cit-hpc-easybuild
-EasyBuild easyconfig files, which are used on our local facilities
+EasyBuild files files, which are used on our local facilities.